Loading Events

-Make it Wild: Bison Glass Painting
+Make it Wild: Bison Glass Mosaics

 This class is presented alongside the exhibition Bison-tennial: From Colonization to Rematriation.
 A museum educator will lead a close looking tour for the first 30 minutes of the class to learn more about and reflect on the bison.
 The next 3 hours will conclude with art making in the classroom.